tc39/proposal-decimal/bigdecimal-reference.md

 ### `BigDecimal.prototype.toPrecision([precision])`

-This function returns a string that rerpesents the `BigDecimal` in the specified precision.
+This function returns a string that represents the `BigDecimal` in the specified precision.
 It follows the same semantics of `Number.prototype.toPrecision`.

 ```js